Why We Built Coherence: A Founder's Perspective

 2. Your workspace should match your business

 Every business is different.
 A consulting firm tracks engagements and deliverables.
 An agency tracks campaigns and retainers.
 A service company tracks jobs and crews.
-Your tools should adapt to your vocabulary, not force you into someone else's.
+Your tools should adapt to your way of work, not force you into someone else's.

 3. AI should handle busywork, not make decisions